Toddler dies, knife-wielding mom shot by police in Westchester

 MAMARONECK, New York (WABC) --A two-year-old girl is dead and her mother wounded following a violent string of events inside a Westchester County home on Saturday.

 Police say a 911 caller told them the child was in need of medical attention.
-When officers arrived at the home on Chestnut Avenue in Mamaroneck, they found the girl's 28-year-old mother with a knife.
+When officers arrived at the home on Chestnut Avenue in Mamaroneck, they called for an ambulance for the girl, and found her 28-year-old mother with a knife.

 The woman was tasered by officers after she refused to drop the weapon.
 After the taser did not stop her, they opened fire.

 "The female was given numerous verbal commands by the officers to show her hands.
-The female then attacked the officers with a knife injuring two of them.
+The female then attacked the officers with a knife, injuring two of them.
 Tasers were deployed which failed to stop the female.
 The female was then shot by one of the officers," said Sgt.
 Sandra DiRuzza.

 Police are not saying how many times they fired.
-The woman is continuing to receive care at the hospital.
+The woman is being treated at the hospital.

 Police say they responded to the 911 call around 1:30 p.m.
 Saturday.
 Exactly who made that call is still unclear.